sgtcoolguy/axway-open-docs/content/en/docs/appc/Alloy_Framework/Alloy_Guide/Alloy_Views/Alloy_Styles_and_Themes.md

 You may also place single (//comment) and multiline comments (/\* comment \*/) in your TSS files unlike regular JSON files.

-Alloy does not support the CSS concept of child or descendent selectors, that is, specifying and applying styles based on the tag hierarchy.
+{{% alert title="⚠️ Warning" color="primary" %}}Alloy does not support the CSS concept of child or descendent selectors, that is, specifying and applying styles based on the tag hierarchy.{{% /alert %}}

 The following code defines a style sheet (index.tss):